PurplefinNeptuna/RF5.RecipeMod/README.md

 ]
 ```
 First recipe is recipe to create Gold using 2 Silvers, most values are enum string.
-Second recipe is recipe to create Platinum using 2 Gold, all values are int.
+Second recipe is recipe to create Platinum using 2 Golds, all values are int.
-Third recipe is recipe to create Bronze using 2 Iron, created with only the required parameters.
+Third recipe is recipe to create Bronze using 2 Irons, created with only the required parameters.